During the 1930s, Victor experienced a dramatic drop in record sales as people

 championed this work on the chromatic harp, although Edna Phillips in

-this recording plays it on her orchestra harp.
+this recording plays it on her standard orchestra harp.

 Claude Debussy in 1908, shortly after